 - About Us

-There are a number of detainees at Guantánamo from "high-risk" countries where there is a very real danger of persecution or torture should they be forcibly returned, or who are unable to return to their home countries because they are stateless.
+There are a number of detained men at Guantánamo from "high-risk" countries where there is a very real danger of persecution or torture should they be forcibly returned, or who are unable to return to their home countries because they are stateless.
 Despite having been detained for nearly a decade at Guantánamo, none have been charged with any crime.
-They continue to languish in a "supermaximum" security prison intended to be outside the rule of law.
+They continue to languish in a "supermax" security prison intended to be outside the rule of law.

 Without intervention from the United States or safe third countries, each of these men faces an impossible choice: repatriation to torture or persecution, or continued indefinite detention in Guantánamo.

-The detainees at Guantánamo in need of humanitarian protection are from diverse countries with recognized records of abuse of minorities, political prisoners, accused (rightly or wrongly) security detainees and other "undesirables."
+The detained men at Guantánamo in need of humanitarian protection are from diverse countries with recognized records of abuse of minorities, political prisoners, accused (rightly or wrongly) security detainees and other "undesirables."
 Many countries - including the United States - regularly welcome refugees from these countries because of their poor human rights records.
-All the individuals at risk if forcibly returned have been detained for years without charge or trial and, absent the intervention of international actors, face an even bleaker future.
+All the individuals who are at risk if forcibly returned have been detained for years without charge or trial and, absent the intervention of international actors, face an even bleaker future.

 What follows are short profiles of detainees in need of safe haven.
-Detainees who fear return include men from Algeria, China, Jordan, Libya, the Palestinean Occupied Territories, Russia, Syria, Tajikistan, Tunisia and Uzbekistan.
-Click on a photograph or a name to download a two-page summary of each man's story, or download ten of these profiles in one report at the bottom of this page.
+Detainees who fear return include men from Algeria, China, Jordan, Libya, the Palestinian Occupied Territories, Russia, Syria, Tajikistan, Tunisia and Uzbekistan.
+Click on a photograph or a name to download a two-page summary of each man's story.

 Abdul Sabour fled China seeking a better life.
 He was living in a Uyghur village in Afghanistan when he and seventeen others were forced to flee for safety after the U.S. bombing campaign began in Afghanistan.
 All eighteen were turned over to the United States by bounty-hunters.
 Five among them were classified as non-enemy combatants and, years later, released to Albania.
 Though his circumstances are virtually identical to those classified as non-enemy combatants, Abdul was classified in his CSRT as an enemy combatant.
 Though he has long ago been cleared for release, he remains in Guantanamo today.